 “No,” I said faintly.
 “Can we get a taxi?”

 Seeming to finally cotton on to our mania, he phoned us a lift, guaranteeing us the driver was his friend and that we would be safe.

-As we stepped through the door of our actual hostel, there was a soft clunk, and all of the electricity in Pushkar went out.
+As we stepped through the door of our actual booked accommodation, there was a soft clunk, and all of the electricity in Pushkar went out.

 “Hello?” we called.

 A woman came forward to greet us clutching a phone light.
-She could instantly tell how shaken we were.
-Genuinely alarmed, she listened to our recount and whispered words of comfort, clicking her tongue at her partner.
+Instantly, she realised how shaken we were.
+Genuinely alarmed, she listened to our recount and whispered words of comfort.

 With an outstretched hand, he offered us the handle of a dog lead attached to a panting Labrador.